fusion809/fusion809.github.io-old3/_drafts/GL/05-portage.md

 where `--depclean` can be abbreviated as `-c`.
 To add in the prompting (for confirmation) run:

 {% include Code/root.html line1="emerge --ask --depclean &lt;PACKAGE&gt;" %}

+### Man Pages
+I do not have the time to explain every option and subcommand of emerge, so please refer to the man pages of Portage:

+{% include_relative 05a-portage-man.html %}